Healthy Strides Foundation

 Dayna is committed to ongoing research embedded within clinical practice to ensure active knowledge translation in order to promptly improve treatment outcomes.
 She is currently a post-doctoral fellow at Curtin University, Perth Australia.

 She is dedicated to providing evidence based interventions for all of her clients.
-Marissa has extensive experience in providing locomotor training for children with cerebral palsy and is actively involved as a Senior Physiotherapist in the iStride Locomotor Training Research Program at Princess Margaret Hospital for Children and Curtin University, Perth Australia.
+Marissa has extensive experience in providing locomotor training for children with cerebral palsy, having been involved as a Senior Physiotherapist in the iStride Locomotor Training Research Program at Princess Margaret Hospital for Children and Curtin University, Perth Australia.

 Loren graduated as an occupational therapist in 2016 and has since developed a passion for providing evidence based interventions for children with neurological conditions and injuries.
 Her clinical interests are in the utilisation of technology for upper limb functional training in order to improve quality of life and participation.